 Both are valuable, but in certain circumstances, one may be better than the other.

-There is no right or wrong answer.
 Both RRSPs and the TFSA are beneficial, and what's best for you will depend on a number of factors.
 To help you decide, consider the following: